-Is the Canadian winter starting to get to you before it has even officially started?
+Is the Canadian winter starting to get to you before it can even officially start?
 Are you tired of waking up in the dark and leaving work in the dark?
+Do you feel like you’re succumbing to the stresses and demands of the busy holiday season?

-Is it time to shake up your daily routine?
-It’s likely that a break from the everyday – perhaps on a sun-soaked island – is just what you need, but whether you can afford it or not is another question.
-There are a number of ways to trim the costs and stick to a reasonable budget if you plan on traveling in and around the holiday season – from accumulating points on your credit card to put towards flights, to subscribing for email alerts from your favourite discount travel sites.
-Here’s what to keep in mind when planning a winter escape to celebrate the season without going into debt:
+Perhaps a break from your daily routine on a sun-soaked island is just what you need, but whether you can afford it or not is another question.
+There are a number of ways to trim the costs and stick to a reasonable budget if you plan on travelling around the holiday season – from accumulating points on your credit card to put towards flights, to subscribing for email alerts from your favourite discount travel sites.
+Keep these things in mind when planning a cost-effective winter escape.

-First, decide on a window of time – perhaps a four-week period – within which you and your family are available to travel.
-If you have a flexible work schedule and don’t have children who are returning to school, you don’t necessarily need to leave on Christmas Eve or return on January 1st.
+First, decide on a window of time – perhaps a four-week period – when you and your family are available to travel.
+If you have a flexible work schedule and don’t have children who are returning to school, you don’t necessarily need to leave on Christmas Eve or return on January 1.
 In fact, some of the best deals on sunny destinations can be found in early January.
 Also, don’t limit yourself to only leaving on weekends.
 Booking a midweek departure date can often be cheaper.

 The day of the week that you actually book your trip also matters.
 Many travel websites will advertise their best deals on Tuesdays and Wednesdays, when consumers tend to be the least active on their sites.
 On weekends, activity picks up and so do rates.

-All-inclusive vacations on island destinations are all the rage at this time of year, but getting away from home doesn’t necessarily have to involve bathing suits and piña coladas.
-Perhaps you’re more about exploring cities than relaxing by the ocean.
-Maybe weather is not a deciding factor in where you choose to get away.
-In that case, destinations in Europe can be much more affordable at this time of year because it’s not high season.
-London, Paris or Barcelona are good choices, as well as Dublin or Edinburgh – all of which experience little to no snow at all.
+All-inclusive vacations on island destinations are all-the-rage this time of year, but getting away from home doesn’t necessarily have to involve bathing suits and pina coladas.
+Maybe your serenity can be found in exploring cities and sites.
+If weather is not a deciding factor in where you choose to get away, destinations in Europe may be much more affordable during the winter because it’s not high season.
+London, Paris, Barcelona, Dublin, or Edinburgh are good choices – all of which experience little to no snow though temperatures are lower than usual.

-One way to really save is to stay within Canada’s borders and explore parts of the country you’re never seen before.
-The Loonie is once again on the decline, meaning you’ll get some of the best value for your dollar here at home.
-If flying is too expensive, but you’re unsure about driving at this time of year because of snow and ice, Via Rail services many popular destinations within Canada.
+Another way to really save is to stay within Canada’s borders and explore parts of the country you’re never seen before.
+These days, the Loonie doesn’t fare too well outside the country, meaning you’ll get some of the best value for your dollar here at home.
+If flying is too expensive, but you’re unsure about driving because of snow and ice, Via Rail services many popular destinations within Canada.
 Still not sold on staying home?
 A trip to Vancouver will still get you out of the snow and into milder temperatures.
 It’s not beach weather – but it likely won’t result in frostbite neither.

-However, prices for Airbnb rentals are completely up to each individual homeowner, and at this time of year, nightly rates might be bumped up.
+However, prices for Airbnb rentals are completely up to each individual homeowner, and at this time of year, nightly rates may rise.
 It’s important to do your research and compare a number of different homes before making your choice.

 Here are some final quick tips to help you save on your holiday journey: